 1. Know where you stand

-First, a math test.
-Compute your household’s debt-to-income ratio, which figures what share of your income goes each month to pay debts.
+Compute your household’s debt-to-income ratio by dividing total monthly debt payments by gross monthly income.
+This tells you what share of your income goes to debt payments each month.
 You want a low score.

-The higher your debt-to-income ratio, the more likely you are to run into trouble making monthly payments, the Consumer Financial Protection Bureau warns.
+The higher your debt-to-income ratio, the more likely you are to run into trouble making monthly payments.

 2. Don’t try to keep up with the Joneses

 The family next door gets a shiny new car every two years, and you just saw a 65-inch LED TV delivered there.
 Lately, the mom and daughter rave about their weekly mani-pedis.

 They might be financially fine — or perhaps they are living beyond their means.

 You don’t have to follow in their footsteps.
 As Money Talks News founder Stacy Johnson has written, you can either look rich or be rich — you probably won’t live long enough to accomplish both.
 He explains in “The 10 Golden Rules of Becoming a Millionaire“: